Skip to content

 • -Long-term cost profile depends on service intensity

-Warranty terms and maintenance expectations should be reviewed as part of cost planning.
-Califauxscapes references a limited 5-year UV material warranty and a 1-year installation workmanship warranty; final terms should be confirmed in project documentation.
-For comparison, California landscape maintenance averages $1,200 to $4,800 annually (HomeGuide, 2025), with professional hedge trimming alone running $200-$600 per year.
-These recurring costs should be factored into any total ownership analysis.
+Warranty terms and maintenance expectations should be reviewed as part of the budget, not after contract award.
+Califauxscapes currently references a limited 5-year UV material warranty and a 1-year installation workmanship warranty, with final terms confirmed in project documentation.
+Ownership cost matters too.
+HomeGuide's 2025 data places typical California landscape maintenance between roughly $1,200 and $4,800 annually depending on scope, while professional hedge trimming alone can run about $200 to $600 per year.
+Those recurring costs should be part of any comparison between artificial systems and living material in the same zone.

 FAQ